 We ate this salad for dinner, and then I ate it for lunch the next two days in a row.
 It’s a great one to meal prep for lunches or make ahead for holidays.
 You can prep all the components up to two days in advance, but for best texture, I would suggest adding the lighter salad greens at the last minute and roasting the sweet potatoes just before you’re ready to serve.

-This farro salad would be a pretty addition to your Thanksgiving table, along with other flavorful vegetable dishes like roasted beets, green beans, and delicata squash.
+This salad would be a pretty addition to your Thanksgiving table, along with other flavorful vegetable dishes like roasted beets, green beans, and delicata squash.
 Of course, you can’t skip the cornbread stuffing (or regular stuffing, if that’s more your thing) and cauliflower mashed potatoes.

 Looking for more farro recipes?

-Farmhouse Farro Salad
+Autumn Farmhouse Salad

 - 1 cup cooked farro (see notes)